jackjakarta/eventManager/README.md

 5. **Database Setup:**
 - Configure your database settings in `settings.py`.
-- Migrate the table to your new db:
+- Migrate the tables to your new db:
   ```bash
   python3 manage.py migrate
   ```

 6. **Configure ENV variables:**
-- Setup your enviroment variables using the tamplate at *.env.default*
+- Setup your enviroment variables using the template at *.env.default*

 7. **Run the Development Server:**